gini/gini-capture-sdk-android/ginicapture/module.md

 #### GVL 2.5.0 and older

-The Screen API provides a main Activity with which to start the Gini Capture SDK and two abstract Activities which you need to override to react to events coming from the Gini Vision Library.
+The Screen API provides a main Activity with which to start the Gini Capture SDK and two abstract Activities which you need to override to react to events coming from the Gini Capture SDK.

 In order to support the widest variety of Android versions while keeping the look and feel consistent, we use the Android Support Library and provide only Activities subclassing the AppCompatActivity.

 #### GVL 3.0.0 and newer

-The Screen API provides a configuration singleton and a main Activity with which to start the Gini Vision Library.
+The Screen API provides a configuration singleton and a main Activity with which to start the Gini Capture SDK.

 In order to support the widest variety of Android versions while keeping the look and feel consistent, we use the Android Support Library and provide only Activities subclassing the AppCompatActivity.